Who Are We?

 For the past 15 years she has grown the SIRC organization into the world's most highly respected international sport research centre.
 She has led SIRC's evolution from "Library" to "Knowledge Broker" through her keen understanding of the information needs of the sport community and a comprehensive appreciation of systemic engagement.
 Developing strategic marketing opportunities and leveraging new technologies have enabled her to create innovative multi-media learning tools and communication vehicles that have significantly enhanced SIRC's business and benefited individuals and organizations at all levels of sport.

 Philip Hochman has been a builder, teacher and facilitator for all levels of sport throughout Canada and abroad.
-Philip has taught the Coaching Association of Canada’s National Coaching Certification Program content throughout Canada, and represented the CAC in 2007, teaching Levels 1 and 3, in Doha with the Qatar National Olympic Committee.
-A past president of the Canadian Parks and Recreation Association and Recreation Association of Nova Scotia, as well as a former Director at Large for RNS, Philip has been an ambassador for the ‘Everybody Gets to Play’ program, and has facilitated numerous sessions and workshops for volunteer and sporting bodies across Canada and has been a Canada Commonwealth Games Sport consultant in Zambia under the Sport Leadership Abroad Program.
+Philip has taught the Coaching Association of Canada’s (CAC) NCCP content throughout Canada, and represented the CAC in 2007, teaching Levels 1 and 3 in Doha with the Qatar National Olympic Committee.
+A past president of the CPRA of Nova Scotia, as well as a former Director at Large for RNS, Philip has been an ambassador for the ‘Everybody Gets to Play’ program, has facilitated numerous sessions and workshops for volunteer and sporting bodies across Canada and has been a Canada Commonwealth Games Sport consultant in Zambia under the Sport Leadership Abroad Program.